Table of Contents

 To enable or disable Backface Culling when Viewport Shading is set to Solid mode using the Eevee renderer, click the Viewport Shading options drop-down, upper far-right of the 3D View and then the Backface Culling checkbox in Options to enable.
 All objects in the 3D View immediately display with their backfaces no longer rendered.
 Click again to disable.

-In Look Dev render mode using the Eevee engine, Backface Culling is a material property.
+In Material Preview (Look Dev) render mode using the Eevee engine, Backface Culling is a material property.
 To enable or disable, select the object for which backfaces are to be culled then in Material properties scroll down to the Settings options and click the Backface Culling checkbox.
 Surfaces will immediately render single-sided.
 Click again to disable (render backfaces).

 Design note: being a material property means enabling or disabling backface is material specific, it is enabled/disabled per material, and for every instance where they might be assigned.